danielanthonycollins/in-home/README.md

 ![Password reset page](docs/features/other/password-reset.png)

-- This page allows the user to reset their password if they have forgotton it, so the user doesn't have to sign up for another account if they've just forgotton their password.
+- This page allows the user to reset their password if they have forgotten it, so the user doesn't have to sign up for another account if they've just forgotten their password.

 **Change password page**